 - Page Conversion Rate — This is the end goal, right?
 If you build backlinks and promote content, even if you drive traffic to your website, but those visitors don’t convert into leads, then what’s the point?
-You should expect a conversion rate of at least 2% from your blog posts and 10% from your homepage.
+You should expect at least a 2% conversion rate from your blog posts and 10% from your homepage.
 If your conversion rate is lower than that, check out this article.
-To check your conversion rate as a Carrot member, just go to your “Stats” dashboard, scroll down, and look at the “Conv.
+To check your conversion rate as a Carrot member, go to your “Stats” dashboard, scroll down, and look at the “Conv.
 Rate” column.

-Now that you understand what KPIs to keep an eye on for your SEO efforts, let’s talk about the nitty-gritty — how to promote your content and get backlinks!
+Now that you understand what KPIs to keep an eye on for your SEO efforts, let’s talk about how to promote your content and get backlinks!